Funding for your support

 What evidence will I need?

 Students who are physically disabled, or have a mental-health condition, will need to provide medical evidence of their condition, such as a letter from their doctor or an appropriate specialist.
 Medical evidence should state the nature of the student’s disability and ideally should also briefly explain how the student is affected by the disability.
 Students with a specific learning difficulty such as dyslexia will need to provide evidence of this in the form of a diagnostic assessment from a psychologist or suitably qualified specialist teacher (see paragraphs 104-111).
 However, any cost a student incurs obtaining the necessary expert evidence or opinion cannot be met from the DSAs.
 This is because such costs are not incurred by the student to attend or undertake their course; they are incurred to substantiate their claim for DSAs.
-However, students might be able to receive assistance with such costs from their universities Access to Learning Fund.

 I have been asked by my student funding authority to have a study needs assessment.